TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 ---
 title: Widgets | Understanding the structure
-description: Learn how to construct your widget configuration file
+description: "The widget configuration file allows you to customise the widgets to meet your needs down to the finest of details.
+From displaying banners to controlling the websites customers are directed to when clicking the buttons and links on the widgets."
 pageItems:
     widgets-loaded-event-listener: Waiting for the widgets to be downloaded
     widgets-placeholder-check: Check if the expected widget placeholder exists